What is a prescribed fire?

 A prescribed fire is deliberately lit by certified professionals to mimic a naturally occurring fire and its benefits to the ecosystem.
 It must follow a “prescription.”
 The prescription lists the purpose and objectives for the burn, the size of the area to be burned, and the conditions that need to be met before the burn can happen.
 These conditions include wind speed and direction, relative humidity, temperature, and the likelihood of smoke impacting developed areas.

 How much land will be burned?
-Where will the fire be lit?

 Will the Garden be fully open?

-How long will the fire last?
+When will the fire take place?

 What safety measures will you take?